 Off-Site Volunteer Opportunities

-- Adopt a Community: Make "blessing bags" with household and toiletry items needed for low-income residents living below the poverty line.*
+- Make "blessing bags" with household and toiletry items needed for low-income residents living below the poverty line.*

 - Host a benefit concert at your home or church.